Die-Spengergasse/course-wmc-5sem/20_Typescript/50_Frontend_Tooling.md

 ### Exploration Tasks
 - Make intentional linting errors in the TypeScript code to see how ESLint catches and fixes them.
 - What if you remove the `--fix` flag from the ESLint script?
-How does it change the behavior?

 <br>
 <hr>